WarRaft/blp-thumb-win-rs/README.md

 This project performs direct modifications to the Windows registry to register shell extensions and COM classes.
-Registry modifications can affect system behavior and may require administrative privileges when writing to HKLM.
+Registry modifications can affect system behavior.
 Use this software at your own risk.
-Before running the installer on any system (especially production machines), make a backup of important data and consider exporting affected registry branches (for example `HKLM\\Software\\Classes`) so you can restore them if needed.
+Before running the installer on any system (especially production machines), make a backup of important data and consider exporting affected registry branches so you can restore them if needed.
 The author and maintainers accept no responsibility for data loss or system damage resulting from running this installer.